streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 # Required

-- programming ability - it is not a good first task for someone who has never programmed anything.
+- programming ability - it is not a good task for someone who has never programmed anything.
   - Setup of environment takes a long time
   - Editing even the simplest quest requires edits to at least two different files
   - Kotlin familiarity is not required, but the ability to adjust to a new syntax is needed